Whatzit Board Game, How to Solve Rebus Puzzles

 People who like games involving critical thinking and a good vocabulary are going to love this game.
 It isn’t so much about knowing large words so much as having a vast knowledge of common phrases and compound words.

-There isn’t a strategy to Whazzit.
+There isn’t a strategy to Whatzit.
 Luck isn’t much help here.
 Quick thinking is the skill which wins the day with this game.

-Whazzit uses pictures, words, or letters as clues.
+Whatzit uses pictures, words, or letters as clues.
 No drawing in real time or speaking the words.
 The clue is an image and you need to solve it.
-If you like those other games than you should try Whazzit.
+If you like those other games than you should try Whatzit.

 Solving Rebus puzzles is a lot of fun.
 Getting the solution provides a lot of satisfaction.
 We enjoyed figuring out all the puzzles anyway.